Dimers and Imaginary geometry: Convergence of the winding of uniform spanning tree to GFF

+and note that random variable is well defined (and its expectation is well defined too) and that it does not depend on $D$ since $\tilde{\gamma} ( \log R(v, D))$ is just the point of full plane capacity $0$.
 We point out that as $\delta \to 0$, the path $\tilde \gamma_v$ converges (uniformly on compacts) towards a full plane SLE$_2$; this follows by a combination of results from Lawler, Schramm and Werner; Yadin and Yehudayoff \cite{LSW, YY} as well as Field and Lawler \cite{FieldLawler}.
 As a consequence, the arbitrary choice of truncating at capacity $0$ is irrelevant: this is because the asymptotics of $m^\d(v)$ as $\delta \to 0$ is independent of the choice of truncation (indeed, for a full plane SLE path, the expected winding between capacity 0 and 1 is zero by symmetry).
 Readers who are uncomfortable with the notion of full plane SLE can replace the full plane by a disc of some large radius in the definition of $m^\d$; in which case the above remark relies just on the convergence result of Lawler, Schramm and Werner \cite{LSW} and Yadin and Yehudayoff \cite{YY}.

-To help with the intuition, recall from the introduction (see \cref{fig:spiral}) that we need to remove by hand microscopic contributions to the expected winding.
-This is the purpose of $m^\d$; note in particular as discussed in the introduction that this does not depend on the domain $D$.
-Note that we need to take into account possible contribution of intermediate scale between the microscopic and macroscopic one which is taken care of by subtracting $m^\d$.
+To help with the intuition, recall from the introduction that we need to remove by hand microscopic contributions to the expected winding.
+This is the purpose of $m^\d$.
+Subtracting $m^\d$ also allows us to take into account the possible contribution to winding coming from intermediate (mesoscopic) scales.